 - Accommodation, food and clothing needed immediately after a house fire

-There are two kinds of support available right now – a general Benevolent Fund financial grant or support for those impacted by Covid-19 to ensure there is ‘food on the table’.
+There are two kinds of support available right now – a general Benevolent Fund financial grant or support for those impacted by Covid-19 to ensure there is ‘food on the table’ - you can read more about the Special Covid-19 Fund here.
 This last year, the UFBA Benevolent Fund gave over $100,000 in aid to brigade members and their families.

 How do I get support?